gianpierodiblasi/LogicalCircuit/README.md

 - *setBezierConnector(bezierConnector)*: sets the bezier connector
   - input:
     - bezierConnector: true to connect the object by means of a bezier curve, false otherwise (BOOLEAN)
   - output: NOTHING
+- *setShowOperatorName(showOperatorName)*: sets the visualization of the operator name
+  - input:
+    - showOperatorName: true to show the operator name, false otherwise (BOOLEAN)
+  - output: NOTHING
 - *addOnChangeListener(listener)*: adds a function listener for the change events
   - input